-In typical cases a person or two would have to check on all the data that goes through the border crossing.
+In typical cases, a person or two would have to check on all the data that goes through the border crossing.
 This is to confirm a person’s identity and to certify any readouts that a smart machine uses.
 This process still uses fewer people while the work that those employees would complete is simplified and more accurate.

 Works For Many Families

 One convenient feature of the automated system is that it allows families to be checked in quickly.
-With an automated system, a computer can gather information on an entire family at once with just one person in that family having to enter in information.
+With an automated system, a computer can gather information on an entire family at once with just one person in that family having to enter the information.
 This is vital for keeping data on multiple people in check.
 It also saves families time because they do not have to fill out separate pieces of paper just to get into a country.